beameio/beame-sdk/README.md

 ## Beame.io network diagram

-Please note that this is a diagram designed to help understand how the service works.
-What's critical to understand that beame SSL proxies are transparent, data passed thru them without being touched.
+Please note, that this is a diagram, designed to help understand how the service works.
+What's critical to understand that beame SSL proxies are transparent, data passes thru them without being touched.

 ![Network diagram](readme-net-diag-small.png)

 [See larger network diagram](readme-net-diag-large.png)

-## Steps to use Beame.io
+## Steps to use Beame.io SDK

-At each of the following steps you will be provided with a hostname under Beame's domain and a matching publicly trusted x509 certificate.
-The keys for the certificates are generated locally on your computer.
+At the end of each of the following steps you will be provided with a hostname under Beame's domain and a matching publicly trusted x509 certificate.
+The keys for the certificates are generated and stored locally on your computer.
 The keys do not leave your computer (unless you intentionally export them).

 1. Register as a *developer*
 1. Create an *atom* (an application) under the *developer*